Published on August 7th, 2014 | by Ruben6

 Some of the best known almacenistas

 In 2013 the Consejo Regulador listed 19 almacenistas within the D.O.
-Jerez-Xérès-Sherry.
+Jerez-Xérès-Sherry, a number that is diminishing year after year.
 These are some of the better known names:

 - Cayetano del Pino